EthanDann/SOC-Automation-Project/SOC Automation Project Day Two.md

 # Day Two

 - Installing all required components
-   * Installed Windows 10 on a VM via VirtualBox
+   * Installed Windows 10 Pro on a VM via VirtualBox
       * First installed VirtualBox, comparing the SHA256 hashes to ensure it wasn’t tampered with
       * Then I downloaded the Windows 10 Media Creation Tool to create a ISO file
       * I then ran through the Windows 10 Setup on the VM